St Andrew Holborn (church): 16th to 18th century

 In 1741, the philanthropic sea captain Thomas Coram set up the Foundling Hospital for abandoned children in a house in nearby Hatton Garden.
 The following year, the charity moved to new premises in Bloomsbury and remained there until 1935.

 The church of St George the Martyr Holborn was built between 1703 and 1706, as a chapel of ease for the parish.
 It became a parish church in its own right in 1723.

+In 1771, James Somerset was baptised here.
+He had been brought to England as a slave and his white Godparents later brought his case to court, resulting in a 1772 ruling that slavery was not legal in England.

 On November 1, 1799, Marc Isambard Brunel married Sophia Kingdom at the church.